The Sarwar Foundation works to tackle poverty in Scotland and across the world.

 Helping the homeless

-We have partnered with an organisation which helps homeless people living on the streets of Glasgow.
+We partnered with an organisation which helps homeless people living on the streets of Glasgow.

 Viral Kindness Scotland

-Following a plea from the Sarwar Foundation, a number of organisations across Scotland came together to build a unique community-led response to the COVID-19 outbreak.
+Following a plea from the Sarwar Foundation, a number of organisations across Scotland came together to build the unique community-led response to the COVID-19 outbreak.